 While this is a research-focused degree program, students will work with professionals and clients in the Center for Collegiate Recovery Communities and the Family Therapy Clinic at Texas Tech University.

-One advantage of this program is that accepted candidates will receive full funding for the three years they are part of this program.
-Meaning tuition, fees, and most living expenses are covered.
+One advantage of this program is that accepted candidates will receive full funding for the three years they are part of it, meaning tuition, fees, and most living expenses are covered.
 As such, admissions are competitive.
 Requirements to be considered include a current CV, letters of recommendation, an extensive personal statement, and a personal interview.

 - Location: Lubbock, TX